 As part of this research, 111 cities were analyzed based on their deployment of connected streetlights across North America (36 cities), Europe (35 cities), APAC (33 cities) and Rest of the World (7 cities).

-The ranking is based on the level of deployment of connected streetlights as of 2017.
+The ranking is based on the level of deployment as of 2017.
 The ranking shows which cities are at the forefront in embracing digital transformation in the management of streetlights, and how other cities can learn from these initiatives.

 Smartest Cities Based on Deployment of Connected Streetlights

 1. Miami, Florida, United States (500,000)